paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 date: 2021-08-06 01:00

 ---
 I still consider myself new to running.
 I started about a year ago.
 Then injured my knee and been slowly getting back into it.

 As with all things I threw myself into it 110%.
 Running every other day,

 #### The Things I Wish I Knew

 1. Slow and Steady
 2. There's Nothing Wrong With Walking
 3. Rest Days Matter
-4.
+4. Strength Training
+5. Listen To Your